Jake Heenan: Early life

-Heenan was born in Whangarei, and grew up on a farm outside the city with his father and brother, while his mother lived in Auckland.
+Heenan was born in Whangārei, and grew up on a farm outside the city with his father and brother, while his mother lived in Auckland.
 By his early teens, his brother had moved out and his father had remarried and had two more children.
 He graduated from Whangarei Boys' High School and went on to study at Unitec Institute of Technology in Auckland.
 Heenan has worked as an ambassador with Dóchas don Óige, a community-based training service for troubled youths in Galway on the back of his own experiences growing up.

 Rugby career

 Early career

 Heenan played rugby from a young age.
 He was part of the Northland Rugby Union's academy as a teenager and was the captain of his school's team.
 He signed with Auckland, following successes with the New Zealand schoolboys team.
 He was also part of the Blues development programme and played for the Blues under-18 team when they won the national competition.
 It was during his time in Auckland that he first met Pat Lam, who later brought him to Connacht, which was his first professional club.
 Heenans brother Ben continues to be a stoic presence as his career has flourished!